Syneca123/cs-portfolio/README.md

 Software Design Approach and Future Strategies
 My approach to designing software involved breaking the problem into smaller components, analyzing constraints, and selecting appropriate design patterns and architectures.
 In the future, I would continue to use UML diagrams, requirement analysis, and platform comparisons, while incorporating iterative feedback earlier in the design phase.
+## CS 305 – Software Security Artifact

+Artifact Added

+Artemis Financial Vulnerability Assessment Report

+Reflection

+Artemis Financial is a financial services company that required improved security for its software application.
+The company wanted to identify vulnerabilities that could expose sensitive financial data and put client information at risk.
+The goal was to assess the system, find weaknesses, and recommend solutions to strengthen security.

+During the assessment, I analyzed potential threats and documented security flaws in the application.
+Coding securely is essential because financial systems handle confidential personal and financial information.
+Strong software security protects customer data, maintains trust, prevents financial losses, and helps companies comply with regulations.

+One of the most challenging aspects was interpreting the vulnerability scan results and determining which issues posed the greatest risk.
+This process was helpful because it showed how different vulnerabilities can impact a system and how to prioritize remediation efforts.

+Security layers were improved by recommending encryption, secure communication protocols, and safer coding practices.
+In the future, I would use automated vulnerability scanning tools, dependency analysis tools, and risk assessment frameworks to evaluate threats and determine appropriate mitigation strategies.

+After reviewing the system, I ensured that recommendations would not interfere with functionality while still improving security.
+This project demonstrates my ability to analyze risks, document findings, and propose effective security solutions.